0.5. What the Review provides

 We also suggest how creatives and arts organisations can:

-• Embed research data and research priorities into their work
+• Embed research data and research priorities into their work.

-• Think about working with researchers and public sector organisations to align with priorities around regeneration, community development and social impact
+• Think about working with researchers and public sector organisations to align with priorities around regeneration, community development and social impact.

 Please note that this review is based on existing research, and will in time require updating.
 Therefore, it should be seen as a ‘living document’ that we hope to be able to update as new information and research is undertaken.

-Next Section: The people of Bradford
+Next Section: The People of Bradford

-1.1.
+0.1.
 How to use this data

 Data and research are pivotal in establishing knowledge and a baseline for the process of cultural and social change.

-1.2.
+0.2.
 Why data matters

 Arts organisations can use data about a district’s demographics, the creative economy and cultural participation to better understand the broader context in which they operate.

-1.3.
+0.3.
 Why research matters

 Research can contribute to social transformation by providing evidence-based insights and solutions to societal problems and challenges.

-1.4.
+0.4.
 The purpose of this Review

 Our Review has five goals that we hope to achieve.